liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Organization.rst

 package includes an algorithm for approximation of the Jacobian by difference quotients, but the user also has the option of supplying the Jacobian (or an approximation to it) directly.
-In the case of the Krylov iterative methods ARKSPGMR, ARKSPBCG and ARKSPTFQMR, the package includes an algorithm for the approximation by difference quotients of the product between the Jacobian matrix and a vector of appropriate length.
+In the case of the Krylov iterative methods ARKSPGMR, ARKSPBCG, ARKSPTFQMR, and ARKPCG, the package includes an algorithm for the approximation by difference quotients of the product between the Jacobian matrix and a vector of appropriate length.
 Again, the user has the option of supplying a routine for this operation.
-For the Krylov methods, preconditioning must be supplied by the user, in two
-phases: *setup* (preprocessing of Jacobian data) and *solve*.
+For the Krylov methods, preconditioning must be supplied by the user, in two phases: *setup* (preprocessing of Jacobian data) and *solve*.
 While there is no default choice of preconditioner analagous to the difference-quotient approximation in the direct case, the references [BH1989]_ and [B1992]_, together with the example and demonstration programs included with ARKode and CVODE, offer considerable assistance in building preconditioners.

 Each ARKode linear solver module consists of four routines, devoted to